 Temporary Notices to Mariners (TNTM)Use the links below to view maps displaying all current TNTM in each region of Western Australia.

-Fraudulent email warningThe Department of Transport (DoT) would like to alert its customers to a potential email scam that asks recipients to confirm payment details for a purchase they have not made.
+Telephone scam warningThe Department of Transport (DoT) would like to alert its customers to a potential telecommunications scam.

-If you think you have received a fraudulent email claiming to be from PayPal, please alert the Department of Commerce.
+If you think you have received a fraudulent phone call, please alert the Department of Commerce.